Doctoral Candidate in Anthropology, University of Pennsylvania

 Areas of Interest

-Camille Charles is Professor of Sociology, Edmund J. and Louise W. Kahn Term Professor in the Social Sciences, and Chair of the Department of Africana Studies in the Department of Sociology in the School of Arts and Sciences.
+Camille Z. Charles is Walter H. and Leonore C. Anneberg Professor in the Social Sciences, Professor of Sociology, Africana Studies, and Education, and Director of the Africana Studies in the School of Arts and Sciences.
 Her research interests are in the areas of urban inequality, racial attitudes and intergroup relations, racial residential segregation, minorities in higher education, and racial identity.
-Her work has appeared in Social Forces, Social Problems, Social Science Research, The DuBois Review, the American Journal of Education, the Annual Review of Sociology, the Chronicle of Higher Education, and The Root.

 Charles, Camille Z., Douglas S. Massey, Mary J. Fischer, and Margarita Mooney, with Brooke A. Cunningham, and Gniesha Y. Dinwiddie.
 2009.
 Taming the River: Negotiating the Academic, Financial and Social Currents in Selective Colleges and Universities.
 Princeton, NJ: Princeton University Press.